-This plan would ideally include a trend analysis of the state's jail removal rates in preceding years (i.e., are rates increasing or decreasing and why).
-In addition, the plan should discuss the nature of jail removal violations the state has typically experienced (e.g., status offenders detained or confined for any length of time in adult facilities, accused juvenile delinquents held in excess of the 6-hour rule, incorrect or inappropriate usage of the rural exception, etc.).
+OJJDP recommends that this plan include a trend analysis of the state's jail removal compliance rates in preceding years (i.e., are rates increasing or decreasing and why).
+In addition, OJJDP recommends that the plan discuss the nature of jail removal violations the state has typically experienced (e.g., status offenders detained or confined for any length of time in adult facilities, accused juvenile delinquents held in excess of the 6-hour rule, usage of the "rural exception" found at 42 U.S.C.
+5633(a)(13)(B), etc.).
 The state's plan to achieve or maintain compliance with jail removal should relate directly to this analysis of violations.
 Areas to address include:

-- Provide a strategy to maintain compliance, including a description of any state or local laws that impact compliance; - Information on how the designated state agency and SAG will work together to address those circumstances in which jail removal violations have tended to occur, if relevant. - Any changes that could impact the state's compliance (e.g., pending or new legislation, staffing changes). - Detailed goals, objectives, and action steps for achieving full compliance, including the individual responsible for each step and the date by which it will occur.
-Goals, objectives, and activities should be directly tied to those circumstances in which jail removal violations have occurred.

-- An overall timetable for achieving compliance. - Information on the SAG's proposed involvement.
+- Provide a strategy to achieve and maintain compliance, including a description of any state or local laws that impact compliance; - Information on how the designated state agency and SAG will work together to address those circumstances in which jail removal violations have tended to occur, if relevant. - Any changes that could impact the state's compliance (e.g., pending or new legislation, staffing changes). - Detailed goals, objectives, and action steps for achieving full compliance, including the individual responsible for each step and the date by which it will occur.
+Goals, objectives, and activities should be directly tied to those circumstances in which jail removal violations have occurred. - An overall timetable for achieving compliance. - Information on the SAG's proposed involvement.

-For those states that utilize or seek to utilize the rural removal exception, Section 223(a)(13)(B) and OJJDP regulations provide for a rural removal exception with regard to youth accused of delinquent offenses, held in certain rural areas, and who are awaiting an initial court appearance.
+The JJDP Act at 42 U.S.C.
+5633 (a)(13)(B) and OJJDP regulations provide for a rural removal exception with regard to youth accused of delinquent offenses, held in certain rural areas, and who are awaiting an initial court appearance.
 Under certain circumstances, such youth may be temporarily detained beyond the 6-hour time limit.
 It is important to note that the rural removal exception does not apply to status offenders.
 Status offenders may not be detained or confined for any length of time in an adult jail or lockup.
-States must receive prior approval from OJJDP to use the rural exception.
+States must receive prior approval from OJJDP to use the rural exception, except in life-threatening weather conditions, as described in the JJDP Act at 42 U.S.C.
+5633(a)(13)(ii)(III).

-All states that have previously received OJJDP approval to use the rural exception on any facility must complete the Rural Removal Exception Certification form (Appendix E) certifying that approved facilities continue to meet the required conditions.
-The juvenile justice specialist should sign this form, and the state should submit it with its formal grant application.
+All states that have previously received OJJDP approval to use the rural exception for any facility must complete the Rural Removal Exception Certification form (Appendix E) certifying that approved facilities continue to meet the required conditions.
+The juvenile justice specialist should sign this form, and the state should submit it with its grant application.

-States may submit requests for newly identified facilities at any time to OJJDP's State Program Manager or to OJJDP's Audit and Compliance team.
-OJJDP must approve any use of the rural exception for each new facility prior to utilization.
+States may submit requests for newly-identified facilities at any time to OJJDP's State Program Manager or to OJJDP's Core Protections Division.
+OJJDP must approve any use of the rural exception for each new facility prior to use, except in life-threatening weather conditions as described in the JJDP Act at 42 U.S.C.
+5633(a)(13)(ii)(III).

 B. Plan for compliance monitoring for the first three core requirements of the JJDP Act.
-Pursuant to Section 223(a)(14) of the JJDP Act, the state must provide for an adequate system of monitoring jails, lockups, detention facilities, correctional facilities, and non-secure facilities to ensure that the core protections are met.
+Pursuant to the JJDP Act at 42 U.S.C.
+5633(a)(14), the state must provide for an adequate system of monitoring jails, lockups, detention facilities, correctional facilities, and non-secure facilities to ensure that the core protections are met.